zackb/fenriz/README.md

 workspace = 3, DP-1                        # pin ws3 to the big monitor, always
 ```

-## Screen sharing
+## Screen sharing, recording

-fenriz exposes `wlr-screencopy`, so screen sharing in Zoom, Discord, OBS, and
+fenriz supports screen sharing through the `wlr-screencopy` and `ext-image-copy-capture` protocols.
-browser apps (Google Meet, etc.) works through `xdg-desktop-portal` and its wlroots
+It works through `xdg-desktop-portal` and its wlroots backend.
+You'll need to install the runtime pieces
-backend.
-You'll need to install the runtime pieces and make sure the user services are running:
+and make sure the user services are running:

 ```
 sudo pacman -S xdg-desktop-portal xdg-desktop-portal-wlr pipewire wireplumber